1999AZZAR/micropython_examples/07.EXTERNAL/readme.md

 - **Python 3.x** installed on your machine
 - **Thonny IDE** or any other MicroPython-compatible IDE
-- **MicroPython Firmware** installed on your ESP32 board
+- **MicroPython Firmware** installed on your Micropython supported Development Board board

-### Setting Up the ESP32
+### Setting Up the Micropython supported Development Board

-1. **Install MicroPython on ESP32:**
+1. **Install MicroPython on Micropython supported Development Board:**
-   - Download the latest MicroPython firmware for ESP32 from [here](https://micropython.org/download/esp32/).
+   - Download the latest MicroPython firmware for Micropython supported Development Board from [here](https://micropython.org/download/).
-   - Flash the firmware to your ESP32 using esptool or the Thonny IDE.
+   - Flash the firmware to your Micropython supported Development Board using esptool or the Thonny IDE.

 2. **Upload the Project Code:**
    - Open the provided `.py` file in Thonny or your preferred IDE.
-   - Connect the ESP32 board to your computer.
+   - Connect the Micropython supported Development Board to your computer.
-   - Upload the code to the ESP32 board.
+   - Upload the code to the board.

 ## Usage

 ### Initial Setup

-1. **Power on the ESP32:**
+1. **Power on the Micropython supported Development Board:**
-   - Connect your ESP32 board to a power source using the Micro-USB cable.
+   - Connect your Micropython supported Development Board to a power source using the Micro-USB cable.

 2. **Open a Serial Monitor:**
-   - Use the Thonny IDE or a serial terminal (e.g., PuTTY) to connect to the ESP32's serial port.
+   - Use the Thonny IDE or a serial terminal (e.g., PuTTY) to connect to the Micropython supported Development Board's serial port.

 3. **Interact with the System:**
    - Once connected, you'll be greeted with a GPIO table and a list of available commands.